 Let go of any sense that you’ve failed because you haven’t finished a chapter or even a page.

 Instead of thinking about ‘writing a book’, do something that’s much more manageable and productive: write about one idea that is related to your book.
+If you need help getting started with this, look at how I explain using questions to outline your book here.
+Once you have this kind of quick outline, you can just answer the next question.

 This writing doesn’t even have to be in the form of sentences; you just need to record your thoughts so you can go back and develop them.